masterminds-kenya/social_network/checklist-03.md

 ### Key

 - [x] Completed.
-- [N] No: does not work or decided against.
+- [n] No: does not work or decided against.
 - [ ] Still needs to be done.
+- [c] Needs to be confirmed.
 - [?]
 Unsure if needed.
 - [s] Stretch Goal.
 Not for current feature plan.